 1. A quality point average of 2.5 or better.

 2. Satisfactory recommendations from faculty and members of the committee.

 3. Satisfactory completion of ED210 Foundations of Education, PS240 Lifespan Development, and ED310 Educational Psychology.
-(Exceptions apply to Music Education and Physical Education majors.)
+(Exceptions apply to Music Education majors.)

 4. Pass the Massachusetts Communication and Literacy Skills Exam (earn a score of P on each component) OR pass PRAXIS I with a score of at least 172 on each component of the exam OR pass the PRAXIS I computer based exam with a score of at least 172 on each component of the exam.
 Students meet with their advisors to determine which exam is appropriate for them to take.

 5. Application to and completion of the testing requirement (see #4) to be admitted to the Teacher Education Program.
 Information is available in the Education Office.

 Note: Admission to the Teacher Education Program is only part of a continuous process of selection and retention of the future teacher.